 A property owner must maintain a safe environment so that no one gets injured.
 However, this isn’t always the case.
 People can still get injured.
-Owners or employees may have acted negligently, causing you have an accident.
+Owners or employees may have acted negligently, causing you to have an accident.
 The property owners are liable for accidents that happen on their premises and injuries you may have sustained.
 You could be entitled to damages.
 When determining to bring suit, you have to make sure you prove the other party is liable.
 You must also know what claims they can make against you as well as some examples of premises liability cases.

 How to prove liability